davidfox87/crossplane-eks-argocd-mlops/README.md

 ACCESS_KEY=$(kubectl get secret argo-artifacts -o jsonpath="{.data.accesskey}" | base64 --decode)
 SECRET_KEY=$(kubectl get secret argo-artifacts -o jsonpath="{.data.secretkey}" | base64 --decode)

+Log in to minio and create the "my-bucket" bucket

+modify the configmap in the argo namespace, which will reference the artifact repository in the default namespace

 ### Configure the Default Artifact Repository¶

 In order for Argo to use your artifact repository, you can configure it as the default repository.
 Edit the workflow-controller config map with the correct endpoint and access/secret keys for your repository.